EloiStree/LearnByPlayingInXR/README.md

 Some topic are going to be easy and simple, some will be hard and complexe.
 Don't feel affraid by all the topic you don't know yet.

-By reading and watching my guide, you can expect to learn from small workshop to workshop more and more on how to build Unity3D applications that use mixed reality.
+By reading and watching my guide, you can expect to learn from small topic in all split workshop.
+More you learn, more you will be able to create Unity3D applications that use mixed reality to remote control your environment.

 That does not means that I will chew all the works for you.
 But you will have code, note, playlist, source and reference to reproduce what I succeed to add to my applications.